andrewvc/dripdrop/README.md

 ## INSTALLATION NOTES:

+1. This does NOT work with 1.8.7.
+1.9.2/RBX/jRuby only.
-1. Build zeromq2 from [git master](https://github.com/zeromq/zeromq2) if you haven't already.
+2. Build zeromq2 from [git master](https://github.com/zeromq/zeromq2) if you haven't already.
-2. Install with 'gem install dripdrop --pre' as you probably want the beta gem.
+3. Install with 'gem install dripdrop'.
-3. If on jRuby, http servers will be unavailable unless you have a jruby with cext support, and manually `gem install eventmachine_httpserver`
+4. If on jRuby, http servers will be unavailable unless you have a jruby with cext support, and manually `gem install eventmachine_httpserver`
-4. If you have any problems, open an issue, a lot of stuff is in flux!
+5. If on 1.9.x `gem install ffi`

 ## About